"The difference between success and failure in saving Ghana's frogs will come down to how much support the outside world provides."

 With your support, SAVE THE FROGS!
 Ghana can exponentially grow the number of Ghanaian amphibian biologists; create a new national park in the biodiverse Atewa Hills, which is currently under threat from diamond, gold and bauxite mining; institute programs to replace the frog meat trade and illegal logging with sustainabale, environmentally-friendly sources of income; and produce an up-to-date field guide and other educational materials that will go to every high school in the country.
 Plus a whole lot more!

 SAVE THE FROGS!
-Ghana was founded in September 2011: we need your financial support to kick the organization into high gear, and spread the SAVE THE FROGS! message across the country...and outwards across the African continent.
+Ghana needs your financial support to spread the SAVE THE FROGS! message across the country...and outwards across the African continent.
 Please place a tax-deductible contribution to SAVE THE FROGS!
-USA and then send a note to firstname.lastname@example.org asking us to direct the donation towards SAVE THE FROGS!
+USA and then send a note to email@example.com asking us to direct the donation towards SAVE THE FROGS!
 Ghana.
-Our estimated budget for the first year of SAVE THE FROGS!
-Ghana is 22,000 cedis (US$14,300).
-That would fund the entire Ghanaian frog movement for a year...fantastic value for the dollar!
-Please help us make it a reality.
-Thanks!

 (1) Inspire youth and students to pursue environmental careers.